bigodogu/cloud-/README.md

 # Shell
-Schell Scripts for latest branch
+Schell Scripts for latest branch and practice.